jordannad/ArcHydroTutorial/TerrainPreprocessing/03-FlowAccumulation.md

 ## Background ##

 Flow accumulation is a measure of the drainage area in units of grid cells.
 The cell itself is not included in the count.
+Cells with higher flow accumulation values should be located in areas of lower elevation, such as in valleys or drainage channels.

 <a href="{{ site.url }}/pictures/FlowAccumulation.png"><img src="{{ site.url }}/pictures/FlowAccumulation.png"></a>

-For example,
+*Can you identify the 7 grid cells draining into the circled cell in the figure above?*

 ##Steps##

-1. Go to Terrain Preprocessing &#8594; Flow Accumulation &#8594.
-Click OK
+1. Go to Terrain Preprocessing &#8594; Flow Accumulation &#8594; Click OK

 <a href="{{ site.url }}/pictures/FlowAccumulation2.png"><img src="{{ site.url }}/pictures/FlowAccumulation2.png"></a>